Cagrilintide: Weight Reduction Research From Clinical Trials

 Visual comparison of average weight loss results across different treatments in clinical trials

-Typical Dosing Protocol (from trials)
+Typical experimental protocol Protocol (from trials)

-- Initially, starting dose: 0.3 mg weekly
+- In laboratory research: Initially, starting research amount(s): 0.3 mg weekly

-- Subsequently, gradual titration based on tolerance
+- In laboratory research: Subsequently, gradual titration based on tolerance

 Based on clinical trial inclusion criteria, potential candidates typically include: